 Propagation of Euphorbias from cuttings is the easiest and quickest method for many species and is also a way to prune an old plant back into shape.
 Cuttings should be taken with a sharp, clean knife.
 Branching species should be cut if possible at the branching point.
 Solitary plants such as Euphorbia bupleurifolia or Euphorbia piscidermis can be decapitated to encourage the production of side shoots, which can later be removed and rooted.

 The latex appearing after cutting must be completely washed away in a glass of water or by spraying.
-Coldwater stems from the flow quickly as does brief exposure to a candle flame or match.
+Coldwater stems from the flow quickly, as does brief exposure to a candle flame or match.

 Euphorbias with large leaves should have leaves just above the cut removed with a knife.
 The cut surface should be left to dry before planting, one or better several days for leafless species.
 Leafy Madagascan species need only dry a short time.
 Dusting the cut surface with a hormone rooting powder will help roots form.
 The planting medium can be the same as for seed sowing.

 Rooting can take longer than expected but is accelerated by raising the soil temperature to around 77 °F (25 °C) using a thermostatically controlled warming mat.
 Direct sun should be avoided.
-If unrooted cuttings dehydrate, they can sometimes be saved by soaking in the water at room temperature until then swell up again and can be replanted.
+If unrooted cuttings dehydrate, they can sometimes be saved by soaking in the water at room temperature until then swell up again and be replanted.

 Some Euphorbias that can be rooted from side shoots continue to grow as branches and do not form the typical plant form.
 The Medusoid Euphorbias are in this group as well as Euphorbia brevitorta, Euphorbia groenewaldii, Euphorbia tortirama, and others.
 For these, the so-called two-step cutting method is required.

 Some Madagascan Euphorbias (Euphorbia francoisii, Euphorbia cylindrifolia, Euphorbia pachypodioides, Euphorbia ankarensis, Euphorbia millotii) have been successfully propagated from leaf cuttings.
-Leaves are gently pulled from the plants (not cut) and put into cubes of rock wool, which are then placed on coarse sand in a tray.
+Leaves are gently pulled from the plants (not cut) and put into cubes of rock wool, placed on coarse sand in a tray.
 The surface of the sand should be covered with water (putting the leaves directly into damp sand also works, although with greater losses).
 Hormone rooting powder and fungicide assist the process.
 Both gentle heat or a cool position with a plastic cover to increase humidity should produce the desired result.
 After 40 days, the plants are sufficiently well developed to be potted.

 - Back to genus Euphorbia